BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019

 The transfer of more than $5,000 from one budget category to another requires written approval from BrightFocus.
 Requests for such transfers must be made through Official Written Correspondence, provide justification for the proposed transfer, and submit a copy of the new proposed budget.

 In the event that there is more than 15% of the total grant award remaining in the Grant account at the end of the Grant period, the Grantee Institution or Principal Investigator may request permission to extend the grant period for a period not to exceed one year with no increase in funding.
-Requests for such “No Cost Extensions” must be made through Official Written Correspondence.
+Requests for such “No Cost Extensions” must be made through Official Written Correspondence before the expiration of the award.

 If a request for a No Cost Extension is approved for an extension period greater than three months, an interim scientific progress and financial statement shall be required within sixty (60) days following the original termination of the award.
 A final financial and scientific progress report shall be required within sixty days (60) following termination of the approved No Cost Extension.